tpell114/Option_Arbitrage_Finder/governance.md

 7. Documentation phase: Completing all required documentation

 ## Version Control Strategy
-I use Git for version control.
+I will use Git for version control.

 ## Testing Strategy